Influence of Radiation and AC Coupling on Time Performance of Analog Pixels Test Structures in 65 nm CMOS technology: Test Beam Measurements

 \paragraph{Noise} The noise was characterized from a series of repeated measurements of a fixed baseline point acquired at constant bias, and the RMS of the corresponding distribution was used as the noise estimate.

 Figure~\ref{fig:noise} presents the noise RMS as a function of the applied bias voltage.
 For the DC-coupled irradiated sensors, shown in Figure~\ref{fig:noise_irr}, the curves demonstrate a decrease in the total noise level with increasing irradiation damage.
 Two competing mechanisms influence the noise after irradiation.
 On one side, the higher leakage current increases the intrinsic sensor noise.
 On the other hand, irradiation reduces the sensor capacitance.
 Because the front-end noise can be represented as a series voltage source~\cite{Rivetti}, the corresponding equivalent noise charge is proportional to the input capacitance.
 A lower capacitance therefore decreases the equivalent noise charge, partially compensating the intrinsic noise increase.
 It is worth noting that the APTS-SF showed an opposite result for similar sensors, with increasing noise levels after irradiation~\cite{APTSSF_2023}.
-This was finally understood to be caused by the much lower sampling rate of 4 MS/s in the test setup used for the APTS-SF, introducing a sampling error of the signal amplitude, manifesting itself as an additional noise source in the measurement.
+This was finally understood to be caused by the much lower sampling rate of 4 MS/s in the test setup used for the APTS-SF.
+The low sampling rate introduces a sampling error in the signal, which manifested ad an additional noise source in the measurement.
 This effect is more significant for irradiated sensors, with a faster return to zero due to a larger reset current setting to accommodate the larger sensor leakage \cite{sanna2025poster, corentin2025thesis}.

 The AC-coupled sensor (Figure~\ref{fig:noise_AC}) exhibits a higher RMS noise, mainly due to the coupling capacitor and the additional parasitic capacitive load it introduces, leading to a lower voltage excursion at the circuit input for the same signal charge.
 Both AC-coupled and irradiated sensors exhibit a reduction in noise with increasing substrate bias voltage, consistent with the trends reported in previous studies~\cite{opamp_2025}.